shivannis/xandr-docs-public/xandr-docs/articles/monetize/ott-video-creative-specifications.md

 ---
 title: Microsoft Monetize - OTT Video Creative Specifications
-description: The article describes OTT Video creative specifications. ms.date: 10/28/2023
+description: The article delves into the technical specifications of Over-the-Top (OTT) videos, focusing on the requirements for premium digital content. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - OTT video creative specifications

 An OTT (Over-the-Top video) creative is designed to be displayed before, after, or during in-stream video content delivered over the internet.
 Typically, OTT video content is played on a Connected TV (CTV).
 CTV can include a TV that is connected to the internet via an external device (for example a Blu-Ray player or a gaming console), or a Smart Television.
 OTT content is generally viewed by engaged users watching high-quality video content in a full-screen mode.
 OTT advertising is considered premium digital video inventory.
 It's the highest-quality format you can purchase programmatically, with completion rates as high as 90%.
 To uphold the quality of the viewing experience, creative requirements for OTT inventory are stricter than standard web-based video supply.

 ## Recommended OTT video creative specifications